i-tsx/i-tsx/README.md

 # 👋 Hey, I'm Abdullah

 Welcome to my GitHub!
 I'm a passionate **full-stack web developer** with over 3 years of experience.
-I specialize in building dynamic web applications, creating efficient backend systems, and developing exciting projects on platforms like **Discord**.
+I specialize in building dynamic web applications, creating efficient backend systems, and developing exciting projects.

-I'm also the creator of **[simplifield-sql](https://www.npmjs.com/package/simplifield-sql)**, an NPM package that simplifies SQL operations for developers.
-Below, you'll find an overview of what I'm working on, my expertise, and how to connect with me.
+Below, you'll find an overview of my expertise, and how to connect with me.

----

-## 🚀 What I'm Currently Working On
-- **GravityBot** — A powerful Discord bot, which has earned over $1000 in revenue.
-- **NestJS Guide** — Writing a book on setting up and using NestJS.

 ---